elliottt/two-trucs/README.md

 Plug 'elliottt/two-trucs', { 'do': 'make release' }
 ```

-The plugin comes with two commands
+The plugin comes with two commands:

+* `TTSort` which will sort the todo items in place
+* `TTNext` which will start a new day, using a default title of the current date